Fertility Facts: Women's Fertility Issues Explained

 - Illegal drugs

-- Smoking/nicotine increases the risk of miscarriage, premature birth, and low-birth-weight babies for women.
+- Smoking and nicotine increases the risk of miscarriage, premature birth, and low-birth-weight babies for women.
 Smoking by either partner reduces the chance of conceiving.

 Causes of Infertility: Ovulation Disorders